angelomenezes/ATMEGALibraries/README.md

 # ATMEGALibraries

-Small libraries for common electronic parts used usually with Atmega MCUs.
+This repository gathers some small libraries that were written to extend functionalities of Atmega MCUs with specific electronic parts.
+The code presented here can be expanded easily to other MCUs, and used with other similar versions of the electronic parts.